5 Home Safety Tips For Seniors

 Article at a glance

-Whether someone has an aging family member or if they are an older adult themselves, many current or future senior citizens want to age in place.”
+Aging in place is an attractive option as seniors age.
 This means that they get to stay in their own home as they age, as opposed to moving to an assisted living facility.

-However, at the same time, many also have concerns about living alone in regards to their safety, transportation, and other daily tasks and activities.
+However, many also have safety concerns about living alone, transportation, and other daily tasks and activities.
 After all, living alone comes with its own set of risks, especially for elderly adults who may not have the physical and/or mental capabilities they once had.

 In order to age in place safely, elderly Americans should set up their home for success.
 They can do so by adhering to best home safety practices and planning to make changes to their living environment.

-According to a May 2022 study from the U.S. Census Bureau, less than 10 percent of American homes are equipped for aging in place.
-To be considered aging-ready,” a home would need to have a step-free entryway, a first-floor bathroom and bedroom, and one accessibility feature in the bathroom (i.e. grab bar or shower seat).
+According to a May 2020 study from the U.S. Census Bureau, less than 10 percent of American homes are equipped for aging in place.
+To be considered “aging-ready,” a home would need to have a step-free entryway, a first-floor bathroom and bedroom, and one accessibility feature in the bathroom (i.e., grab bar or shower seat).

 In addition to these guidelines, the following home modifications can help make living at home safer: